Sandra-Daten/data_engineering_portfolio/spark/wildlife/README.md

 This project analyzes wildlife losses caused by **hunting** and **traffic accidents**.
 The analysis is performed using **Apache Spark** and **Python** to process and explore the datasets.

-The goal is to identify trends, compare data sources, and visualize results that can help in understanding the scale of wildlife losses.
+The goal is to identify trends, compare data sources, and present results that can help in understanding the scale of wildlife losses.

 ---